Unfortunately, 644R Insect Collection Guide is not yet ready for publication. In the meantime, these resources will help.

 Butterflies are some of the most appealing insects to collect.
 Find out how to show them off with step-by-step method for spreading butterfly wings.

-Video: How Scientists Use insect Collections
+Video: How Scientists Use Insect Collections

 Scientists use insect collections to learn more about them, but also to learn more about technology and our planet.
 After all, insects are some of the most successful animals in the world!